 C4005SB Institute for Interreligious Dialogue: Christian-Muslim Understanding (Instructor S Alexander)

-These three courses in interreligious dialogue will explore the phenomenon of religious pluralism, and point the way to personal and pastoral understanding among the world's great religions, especially the Abrahamic traditions of Christianity, Judaism, and Islam.
+Courses in interreligious dialogue explore the phenomenon of religious pluralism, and point the way to personal and pastoral understanding among the world's great religions, especially the Abrahamic traditions of Christianity, Judaism, and Islam.

 Spiritualities of Cultures